Which DNA test should you use to find your distant relatives?

-The number of matches you get will vary from company to company.
+The number of matches you get with distant relatives will vary from company to company.
 Each company has its own proprietary database, and you will find some cousins in one database who have not tested elsewhere.

-Although the size of the database determines the number of matches you get to some extent, each company also uses different algorithms and sets different thresholds for what it considers to be a match.
+Although the size of the database determines the number of distant relatives you get to some extent, each company also uses different algorithms and sets different thresholds for what it considers to be a match.

-The amount of DNA shared between you and your cousins is measured in units known as centiMorgans (or cM).
+The amount of DNA shared between you and your distant relatives is measured in units known as centiMorgans (or cM).
 Current tests are run on microarrays or chips that cover about 700,000 markers scattered across the genome.

 However, this represents a fraction of the total variation in our genomes, and there are some regions that have very poor coverage on the chips.
 This introduces the possibility of errors when inferring matches.